 If you'd like to get the Weekend Roundup delivered to your inbox each week, send a note asking to be added to the Weekend Roundup list to firstname.lastname@example.org.

-This monthly event in downtown Cambridge features late shopping hours, free gallery receptions with refreshments, live music in area restaurants, and much more.
-Shops and galleries stay open until at least 8pm.
-Event is sponsored by Cambridge Main Street--like Main Street on Facebook here!
-443.477.0843. email@example.com.
+This monthly event in downtown Cambridge features late shopping hours, free gallery receptions, live music, dining specials, and more.
+Shop and galleries stay open until at least 8pm.

 The Chorus of Dorchester presents a Christmas Concert at Christ Church at 7pm on on Sunday, December 14.
 Admission is free, but seating is limited.
 Christ Church is located at 601 Church Street in Cambridge, MD.

 On Sunday, December 14 at 1 pm, spend the afternoon with your child making and decorating delicious holiday treats at Bistro Poplar with their accomplished pastry chef Emily Salisbury. $35 per child.
 Children must be accompanied by an adult.
 Refreshments included.
 Reserve before all the spots are filled at 410.228.4884.
 Bistro Poplar is a Zagat-rated restaurant at 535 Poplar Street in downtown Cambridge.

 The Chorus of Dorchester presents a Christmas Concert at the Dorchester Center for the Arts at 7pm on Tuesday, December 16.
 Admission is free, but seating is limited.
 Reservations suggested; call 410.228.7782.
 The DCA is located at 321 High Street in Cambridge, MD.